TobyMac: Welcome to Diverse City (2004–2006)

 Welcome to Diverse City was released in October 2004 and is certified gold.
 The album debuted and peaked on the Billboard 200 at No. 54, selling 21,000 copies that week.
 His "Winter Wonder Slam Tour" played throughout December 2006.
 The album's song "The Slam" was featured in the film Never Back Down, advertisements for the films Transporter 2, Aeon Flux, and The Fast and the Furious: Tokyo Drift, as well as advertisements for the television show Prison Break.
 The song was also featured in car commercials, men's NCAA clips, NBA Finals (Miami Heat, 2006), World Wrestling Entertainment (WWE) programming, NFL Football commercials, and "The Ultimate Highlight" on SportsCenter.
 Former Ohio Valley Wrestling performer Matt Cappotelli used "The Slam" as his entrance theme.
-In the movie Never Back Down Toby's song "The Slam" is featured in the main fight scene.
 "Diverse City" was featured in the Veronica Mars episode The Wrath of Con, as well as Konami's Dance Dance Revolution Ultramix 4.
 "Atmosphere" and "Burn For You" were also used on different commercials.
 The album gave him another Dove Award for Rap/Hip-Hop Album of the Year.
 A remix version of the album, Renovating->Diverse City, was released in 2005.

 Portable Sounds (2007–2008)

 McKeehan's third studio album, Portable Sounds, was released in 2007 and sold 50,645 copies in its first week, debuting at No. 10 on the Billboard 200, and at No. 1 on the SoundScan Contemporary Christian Overall chart.
 The album also received a Grammy nomination for Best Pop/Contemporary Gospel Album.
 He won rock/contemporary album of the year for "Portable Sounds" at the 39th annual GMA Dove Awards.
 The songs "Made to Love" and "I'm For You" both hit No. 1 and were the second and third most played songs on Christian Hit Radio stations in 2007.
 "Hype Man (truDog '07)" features his son Truett.
 "Ignition" is being used by ABC/ESPN to promote its coverage of NASCAR, and "Boomin'" has also been used to promote a new crime-drama, The Women's Murder Club, on ABC, as well as others.
 In September 2007, his song "Feelin' So Fly" appeared in the film The Game Plan, starring Dwayne "The Rock" Johnson.
 "Ignition" received worldwide exposure when it was used as the Arizona Cardinals entrance music during the pre-game of Super Bowl XLIII.
 He was awarded two Dove Awards for his work on this album, including Artist of the Year.
 His music video featuring the song "Boomin" was awarded a Dove Award for Short Form Music Video of the Year.
-Around this time, he wrote his song, "New World" for "The Chronicles of Narnia: The Lion, the Witch and the Wardrobe" and co-wrote and recorded the song "What We Gonna Do?" for the VeggieTales film The Pirates Who Don't Do Anything: A VeggieTales Movie.
+Around this time, he wrote his song, "New World" for The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and co-wrote and recorded the song "What We Gonna Do?" for the VeggieTales film The Pirates Who Don't Do Anything: A VeggieTales Movie.
 "Feelin' So Fly" and "I'm for You" appear in Thrillville: Off the Rails.